 Include essential foods first.
 Limit intake of foods such as desserts, sweets, and fats that provide few nutrients for the calories.

 Use snacks to increase food intake.
 Try fruits, crackers, and cheese or peanut butter.

-Drink 6 to 8 cups of fluid each day to prevent constipation and dehydration.
+Drink ample fluid each day to prevent constipation and dehydration.
+Recommended fluid intake is 13 cups a day for males and 9 cups a 9 for females.
 Adequate fiber from whole grain breads and cereals, fruits, and vegetables can also help with constipation.

 Eat slowly and chew thoroughly.

 - Limit sulfur containing vegetables, such as cabbage, broccoli, and brussel sprouts, if these cause problems.

 - Avoid spices that are not well tolerated.